Manfed/word-embeddings-benchmarks/README.rst

 Modifications
 =============
 Modified several datasets to match the polish language.
 Datasets was translated via Google Translator.
-I've translated MEN for similarity, MSR for analogy, AP for categorization.
+We've translated MEN for similarity, WORDNET for analogy, AP for categorization.